Getting Started With a Mortgage Broker

 • Age

 A broker knows that another key factor that mortgage lenders will look at is your credit history.
-There are multiple credit reference agencies (CRAs) that lenders may use to establish your score and check your financial history but, frustratingly, they can all give varying scores.
+There are multiple credit reference agencies (CRAs) that lenders may use to establish your score and check your financial history, but, frustratingly, they can all give varying scores.

 If your credit reports show a history of mismanaging money and accumulating debt, this can seriously impact your choice of lenders and your ability to obtain a mortgage.

-Running a credit check before applying for a mortgage can flag up any issues and help you and your broker prepare.
+Running a credit check before applying for a mortgage can flag any issues and help you and your broker prepare.
 It may be the case that you can make improvements before applying to increase the likelihood of mortgage approval and landing the best possible deal.

 Get matched with the right mortgage broker today

-Call 0808 189 2301 or make an enquiry to get started with your ideal mortgage broker today.
+Call 0330 818 7026 or make an enquiry to get started with your ideal mortgage broker today.

 Ask us a question